dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 If you wish to have an opinionated white-labeled binaries locked to a specific configuration for your company, please [get in touch](/contact) as I will offer this as a separate service.

-## Pricing
+## Sponsorship Requirement for Commercial Maintainers

 Dprint is and will always be free for formatting open source projects whose primary maintainer is not a for-profit company.
 Unfortunately dprint's growth isn't sustainable without support from for-profit companies and this support would help drive this project forward.
-If you wish to use dprint on a code base whose primary maintainer is a for-profit company or individual, then you must purchase a license.
-See [pricing](https://dprint.dev/pricing/) for more details.
+If you wish to use dprint on a code base whose primary maintainer is a for-profit company or individual, then you must sponsor the project.
+See [https://dprint.dev/sponsor](https://dprint.dev/sponsor) for more details.

-If you're not a commercial user and excited about the project, consider sponsoring at https://github.com/sponsors/dprint

 ## Future